ntimanu/Awesome-books-SE6/README.md

 # 📖 AWESOME BOOKS <a name="AWESOME BOOKS-site"></a>

-**Awesome books** This is a simple single app built with html,css and javascript, it eneables users to add books and delete books of their choice.
+**Awesome books** This is a simple single app built with HTML, CSS and javascript, it enables users to add books and delete books of their choice.

 ## 🛠 Built With <a name="built-with"></a>